jarneamerlinck/nix-config/docs/sops.md

 Run the command `./docs/reencrypt_sops.sh` from the root of the repo

+> This step is very imporant.
+If on a new host you get the message key is not accepted to decrypt `/nix/store/**-secrets.yml`, validate that file can be opend with the user run this file and rebuild on the host.

 5. Once the host has been deployed add the key to the users folder under `~/.config/sops/age/`